jpreecedev/developerhandbook/src/pages/how-to-configure-scss-modules-for-webpack/index.md

 }
 ```

-We discussed cache busting earlier in this post when discussing our bundled JavaScript.
-Same applies here so when we are running a production build we want to add a hash to the filename.
+We add a hash to the filename of our bundles for easy and efficient cache busting.

-Now we need to add our two new loaders, as follows;
+Next, add our two new loaders, as follows;

 ```javascript
 module.exports = {